 Be sure to provide enough space between your vehicle and the one ahead of you, just in case you need to make a sudden stop.
 Use the two-second rule to maintain a proper driving distance.
 When stopped at an intersection, allow for one small car length between vehicles or far enough back to see the rear wheels of the vehicle in front of you.

 Even the safest and most skilled drivers can’t control what other drivers do.
 This is why it’s important to always be aware of the drivers around you.
-Use your side view and rear view mirrors to keep an eye on vehicles around you, and always check your blind spots before turning or reversing your vehicle.
+Use your side view and rearview mirrors to keep an eye on vehicles around you, and always check your blind spots before turning or reversing your vehicle.

-Once of the simplest ways to prevent accidents starts before you get behind the wheel.
+One of the simplest ways to prevent accidents starts before you get behind the wheel.
 Keep up with regular vehicle maintenance, make sure you have enough fuel, and do a quick fluid check before any major trips.
 Anything that causes your vehicle to stall on the road makes you a hazard to other drivers.

 Following these tips will help to decrease your chances of having a car accident.
 In the unfortunate event that you or a loved one is involved in a motor vehicle accident, contact the team at Martin G. Schulz & Associates.
-We have over 25 years experience in personal injury law and can help you and your family get the settlement you deserve.
+We have over 25 years of experience in personal injury law and can help you and your family get the settlement you deserve.